bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **subscribeOn**<**T**>(`scheduler`: SchedulerLike): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that subscribes to the source on the specified `SchedulerLike`.
+Returns an `ObservableLike` instance that subscribes to the source on the specified `SchedulerLike`.

 **Type parameters:**